 The China Gateway, established in 2010 and located in Shanghai, builds upon Ohio State's long-standing partnerships and strategic engagement with China.
-The Gateway serves as a mini embassy for Ohio State to foster connections and facilitate opportunities for students, researchers, alumni and partners.
+The Gateway fosters connections and facilitates opportunities for students, researchers, alumni and partners.

 The China Gateway office has seen tremendous growth and has been at the forefront engaging students, faculty, alumni, parents, university and business partners with Ohio State and China.